ludovicm67/simple-js/README.md

 So you can choose the syntax you prefer :wink:

-The code is **very easy to understand and not long**, so if you want to learn more about all what you can do with requests of sJS, you can see the code in the **js/components/** folder.
+The code is **very easy to understand and not long**, so if you want to learn more about all what you can do with sJS requests, you can see the code in the **js/components/** folder.

 ## simpleElements

-You can also create new elements in a easy way :
+You can also create new elements in an easy way

 ```js
 document.appendChilds(